livianlucena/livianlucena/README.md

 <h2>✦ <strong>About Me</strong></h2>

 <p>
-  💻 <strong>Information Technology student at the Federal Rural University of the Semi-Arid (UFERSA) and Computer Technician from the Federal Institute of Rio Grande do Norte (IFRN), currently exploring software development and project modeling.</strong>
+  💻 Information Technology student at the Federal Rural University of the Semi-Arid (UFERSA) and Computer Technician from the Federal Institute of Rio Grande do Norte (IFRN), currently exploring software development and project modeling.
 </p>

 <h3>☕ <em>Coffee, Cats & Rock Enthusiast</em> </h3>